joelburton/computer-setup/osx.md

 # OSX

-The Mac is clearly the best plaform for developers.
+The Mac is clearly the best platform for developers.
 It's based on Unix (BSD) (the version the Mac uses is called "Darwin").
-If you get a job writing python code, there's a high likelyhood that your code (when release) will need to run on a unix server.
+If you get a job writing python code, there's a high likelihood that your code (when released) will need to run on a unix server.
 So why not run unix on your development environment?
 With the Mac, you've got all the power of Unix under the hood, but you've got a user interface that's actually -- usable!
 (Unlike those Linux weenies).

 ## What Version are you on?
 You can figure out what version of OSX you're on if you click on the apple icon in the top left corner and go to about this mac.

 Supported versions
+- 10.10: Yosemite
 - 10.9: Mavericks
 - 10.8: Mountain Lion
 - 10.7: Lion